 6. Importing Kinetics Toolkit#

-Python package.
+Now that we have learned how to use Python, Numpy, and Matplotlib to perform simple biomechanical analyses, we can go further with more complex analyses using the kineticstoolkit Python package.
 This package provides functions and classes to express and manipulate time series data (resampling, segmenting using events, synchronizing different instruments, filtering data), performing geometrical operations, visualizing kinematic data interactively, tracking markers and rigid bodies, etc.

 Note

-Please note that before continuing in this part, you must have basic to moderate understanding of Python, NumPy and Matplotlib, and you must have a working Python environment with the kineticstoolkit
+Please note that before continuing in this part, you must have a basic to moderate understanding of Python, NumPy, and Matplotlib, and you must have a working Python environment with the kineticstoolkit module installed.
+If this is not the case, please get started here.

-You can import the kineticstoolkit
+You can import the kineticstoolkit module using two methods:

 Standard: